 How To Make Your Own Capsules

 Hard capsules are one of the most preferred methods of administering oral dosage forms of pharmaceuticals.
 They are also widely used in the health supplement industry, which is booming in two areas.
-First are the supplements that provide vitamins and tablets based on alternative and/or natural products to offer relief from common symptoms that can affect us all.
-These include:

 - Sources of omega-3 oils and glucosamines for relief of joint pains, arthritis and promote general joint health.
 Examples of such sources are krill oil, calamari and other fish oils.